 The main objective of this study was to examine the relationships between rare, upland ASP species and their habitat requirements.
 Specifically, we attempted to describe the needs of H. nasicus, P. catenifer, C. p. patruela, H. l. leonardus, C. grammacus, and P. erythrophthalmus as they relate to current and ongoing habitat management and restoration.
-Our intent was to provide baseline information about species’ habitat needs and responses to management related disturbances in order to inform current management and future, more focused studies about populations’ long-term persistence on the Anoka Sand Plain.
+Our intent was to provide baseline information about species’ habitat needs and responses to management related disturbances to inform current management and future, more focused studies about populations’ long-term persistence on the Anoka Sand Plain.

 Methods